 Working from home has not been without its challenges, but benefits have begun to emerge for staff and their employers, too.
 Levels of productivity have risen with this approach, and the demand for a flexible working approach has only grown, but so too have cyber attacks – which hit a record high in 2020.
-So, do you know which risks your organisation has unknowingly accepted?
+So, could your organisation be unknowingly accepting risks?

-If not, it may be time to consider an IT audit.
+To find out, it may be time to consider auditing your IT systems.

 Technology has become incredibly important to businesses and the cost of downtime has never been higher than it currently is in the COVID era.
 But, if you haven’t checked in a while, it may be time to assess the state of your current infrastructure.